aka The Galaxy Criminals

 Commander Mike Halstead of the United Democracies Space Command investigates the disappearances of a number of people on Earth.
 Dr Nurmi come aboard Mike’s command, the space station Gamma 1, to conduct experiments in miniaturised human organs.
 Nurmi seduces Mike’s girlfriend Lieutenant Connie Gomez away for a holiday to the planet Delphos.
 Mike’s investigation uncovers the crazed Nurmi’s scheme, using beautiful women and bald, four-armed zombies to abduct people by miniaturising them.
 Nurmi is intending to build a genetically perfect human race, as well as to graft one side of each his and Connie’s bodies’ together.

 Italian director Antonio Margheriti, usually known under the Anglicised pseudonym of Anthony Dawson, was an extremely prolific director in genre cinema throughout the 1960s and 70s.
-Margheriti was best known for Gothic horror and giallo films like Castle of Blood (1963), Castle of Terror (1963), The Long Hair of Death (1964), The Young, The Evil and the Savage (1968), Web of the Spider (1970) and Seven Dead in the Cat’s Eye (1973), although he worked in numerous other Italian exploitation genres.
+Margheriti was best known for Gothic horror and giallo films like The Virgin of Nuremberg (1963), Castle of Blood (1964), The Long Hair of Death (1964), The Young, The Evil and the Savage (1968), Web of the Spider (1970) and Seven Dead in the Cat’s Eye (1973), although he worked in numerous other Italian exploitation genres.
 His other films include a handful of low-budget space operas, beginning with Assignment Outer Space (1960) and continuing with Battle of the Worlds (1961).
 Several of these space operas, beginning with The Wild, Wild Planet here and continuing through War of the Planets (1965), War Between the Planets (1966) and The Snow Devils (1967), are set around the same venue of the space station Gamma 1 and feature continuing characters.
 (See bottom of the page for a full list of Antonio Margheriti’s films).

 The film, which was made under a title that translates as The Galaxy Criminals, appears to have been named The Wild, Wild Planet in US release in an effort to capitalise on the success of the gonzo Western/spy tv series The Wild, Wild West (1965-9).